 In recent years global demand for soya has increased.
 In North and South America large acreages have been planted, leading to concerns that forests, grasslands and other habitats are being cleared for soya cultivation.
 In particular, deforestation in the Amazon has been linked to the expansion in soya.

-We understand that there is still more that needs to be done to protect these valuable ecosystems, which is why we are taking action to make sure all soya used in animal feed in our own brand primary protein products – that’s things like fresh meat, fish and milk – will be responsibly sourced by 2020.
+We understand that there is still more that needs to be done to protect these valuable ecosystems, which is why we are taking action to make sure all soya used in animal feed in our own brand primary protein products – that’s things like fresh meat, fish and milk – will be responsibly sourced by the end of 2020.

 To achieve this:

-- We will work with suppliers to identify soya in our supply chain that has been sourced from high-risk countries and require that this is covered by zero-deforestation soy credit schemes by 2020.
+- We will work with suppliers to identify soya in our supply chain that has been sourced from high-risk countries and require that this is covered by zero-deforestation soy credit schemes by the end of 2020.
 Soya sourced from low-risk countries, like the US, must ensure compliance with appropriate good agricultural practices.